Axel Haig: Life

 The middle years of the nineteenth century saw an explosion in the practice of architectural competitions.
-The wealth generated by the empire and The Industrial Revolution created the necessary conditions for a vast expansion in civic construction.
+The wealth generated by the empire and the Industrial Revolution created the necessary conditions for a vast expansion in civic construction.
 Commissions for government offices, town halls, churches for private benefactors, railway termini were all put out to tender and competing architects required draughtsmen to illustrate their plans.
 In 1866 Haig met architect and designer William Burges (1827–1881) when Burges retained him to illustrate his designs for the Royal Courts of Justice in The Strand.
 Haig produced a series of watercolour illustrations that were "an immediate sensation."
-The competition's winner, George Edmund Street is said to have remarked, "I wouldn't mind being beaten by drawings like those."
+The competition's winner, George Edmund Street, is said to have remarked, "I wouldn't mind being beaten by drawings like those."

 In 1875, Haig made study trips to Italy and Sicily, which resulted in a multitude of drawings and watercolors of mainly medieval architecture.
 Haig and Burges continued in partnership until the latter's death in 1881.
 In that time they produced some of the most spectacular medieval visions of the Victorian Gothic Revival.
 Cardiff Castle, Knightshayes Court, the Church of Christ the Consoler at Skelton-on-Ure, St Mary's Church, Park House, the Speech Room, Harrow School, Castell Coch, Trinity College, Hartford, Connecticut and the designs for the re-decoration of Saint Paul's Cathedral: as Burges designed his most important commissions, so Haig drew them.
 "In Haig, Burges, the architect of a medieval dreamland, had found an artist worthy of his dreams."

 Haig developed a second career as an etcher and his drawings and lithographs of European castles, palaces, landscapes and cathedrals became hugely popular in late-Victorian England.
-In a review of his work published by RIBA in the year of his death, Maurice Adams wrote that "his architectural draughtsmanship ranks without a doubt amongst the foremost of his time and his graphic capability remains unique."
+He was elected as a member of the Royal Society of Painter-Etchers.

 Haig was mostly a resident of England, but spent the summers at the family farm on Gotland.
-Floda Church at Södermanland, Sweden was rebuilt and underwent restoration between 1885–1888 on the basis of his drawings.
+Floda Church at Södermanland, Sweden, was rebuilt and underwent restoration between 1885 and 1888 on the basis of his drawings.

 Haig also designed All Saints' Church, Grayswood, Surrey.
 It was built between 1901 and 1902 in a style described variously as Surrey Vernacular or "13th-century [Gothic] with Arts and Crafts elements".
 Haig is buried in the graveyard.
 The church is a Grade II listed building.

+In a review of Haig's work published by the Royal Institute of British Architects in the year of his death, Maurice Adams wrote that "his architectural draughtsmanship ranks without a doubt amongst the foremost of his time and his graphic capability remains unique."